 Negative Bias and Prejudice

-On the surface, Prejudice appears similar to the concept of choice.
+On the surface, Prejudice (2) appears similar to the concept of choice.
 It’s a decision between several options.
-However, decisions made with underlying negative prejudice result in harmful outcomes.
-Sometimes the outcome may not be immediately apparent.
+However, decisions made with underlying negative prejudice result in harmful outcomes which may not be immediately apparent.
 The underlying prejudice creates a negative impact.
 It takes on several forms of discrimination, such as gender, ethnic, and racial bias.
 It could also incite physical harm and justify violence.

 “The so-called Christian nations are the most enlightened and progressive … but in spite of their religion, not because of it.
 The Church has opposed every innovation and discovery from the day of Galileo down to our own time when the use of anesthetic in childbirth was regarded as a sin because it avoided the biblical curse pronounced against Eve.
 And every step in astronomy and geology ever taken has been opposed by bigotry and superstition.
 The Greeks surpassed us in artistic culture and in architecture five hundred years before Christian religion was born.” ― Mark Twain